richardcrabbe/mapping-aussie-vegetation/Mapping understorey of rural areas.md

 #### Data partitioning, selecting optimal predictors and classification

 The reference data was used to randomly sample pixels for each cover class, which was then split into two sets, with 80% of the samples representing the training set, while the remaining was used for evaluating the accuracy of the Random Forest model.
 A Random Forest classification model was trained using the predictor variables and optimal hyperparameter values in probability mode to predict cover classes.
 The predictor variables were assessed to remove redundant variables.
 Methods such as correlation analysis, principal component analysis and separability indices can be used to select the optimal predictor variables for RF models.
-However, in this study, we used the mean decrease impurity method ([Breiman, 2000](https://doi.org/10.1023/A:1010933404324)), which is built into the RF algorithm in the GEE.
+However, in this study, we used the mean decrease impurity method ([Breiman, 2000](https://doi.org/10.1023/A:1010933404324)), which is built into the RF algorithm in the GEE and widely used in classification tasks.
 Once the top predictor variables were identified, a parsimonious RF model was created using these variables.

 #### Evaluation of the Random Forest model

 The test set was used to evaluate the accuracy of the RF classifier in that the user's accuracy, prouducer's accuracy, and F-1 score were computed from a confusion matrix table.
-To quantify the uncertainty associated with the Random Forest model, Monte Carlo simulation (MC)  and Conformal prediction methods were explored.
-While the Monte Carlo method is widely used for uncertainty quantification ([Canters et al.,2002](https://doi.org/10.1080/13658810110099143)) and ([Cockx et al., 2014](https://doi.org/10.1016/j.jag.2014.03.016)), the Conformal prediction is a recent method in Remote Sensing, and in contrast to MC the conformal prediction method makes no assumption about data distribution and is model agnostic, supporting all classical and deep learning artificial intelligence models ([Singh et al., 2024](https://doi.org/10.48550/arXiv.2401.06421)).
-The RF model produced class membership probabilities for each pixel and was used for the post-hoc Monte Carlo simulation and conformal prediction.
+To quantify the uncertainty associated with the Random Forest model, Monte Carlo simulation and Conformal Prediction methods were explored.
+While the Monte Carlo method is widely used for uncertainty quantification ([Canters et al.,2002](https://doi.org/10.1080/13658810110099143)) and ([Cockx et al., 2014](https://doi.org/10.1016/j.jag.2014.03.016)), the Conformal Prediction is a recent method in Remote Sensing, and in contrast to Monte Carlo the Conformal Prediction method makes no assumption about data distribution and is model agnostic, supporting all classical and deep learning artificial intelligence models ([Singh et al., 2024](https://doi.org/10.48550/arXiv.2401.06421)).
+The RF model produced class membership probabilities for each pixel and was used for the post-hoc Monte Carlo simulation and Conformal Prediction to report model uncertainty.